 A self-taught artist, Bebi was designing and creating long before she picked up a brush; her soft-sculpted creations were sold through Toronto's One Of A Kind show and the American Folk Art Museum from 1996 - 2004.

-Although the untamed landscape of Guyana nurtured her childhood years, Bebi has made her home in the Niagara Peninsula for much of her life.
-Her most recent art project focuses on the native wildflowers of this therapeutic space, with the aim to bring awareness to their beauty and resilience, as well as the need to protect our forests, meadows and trails.
+Although the untamed landscape of Guyana nurtured her childhood years, this retired Biologist has made her home in the Niagara Peninsula for much of her life.
+Her most recent art project focuses on the wildflowers of this therapeutic space, highlighting their beauty and resilience.
+When Bebi is not painting, she teaches classes, fusing her love for art and yoga.

 Artwork sold through King Street Gallery now reside globally, while some are enjoyed locally, in private collections.